ponylang/library-documentation-action/README.md

-# main-actor-documentation-action
+# library-documentation-action

-A GitHub Action that generates documentation for a Pony library and updates that documentation to [main.actor](https://main.actor).
+A GitHub Action that generates documentation for a Pony library and updates that documentation on GitHub pages.
 The library in question must have a Makefile with a target `docs` that can be used to generate the documentation.

 ## Example workflow